 As a general rule, we think Gold Medal Wine Club has little they can do to improve.
 Whether you're buying for yourself or as a gift, they've really done a lot to create a wine club worth joining.

 Diamond Series membership costs as little as $188.00 for 2 bottles of wine.
 Shipping costs extra plus sales tax where applicable.
-The price per bottle, is $100.50.
+The price per bottle, with delivery, is $100.50.

 Shipments are sent monthly, or bimonthly.